ietf-wg-scitt/draft-ietf-scitt-architecture/draft-ietf-scitt-architecture.md

 Append-only Log (converges Ledger and Registry):

 : the verifiable append-only data structure that stores Signed Statements in a Transparency Service often referred to by the synonym, Registry, Log or Ledger.
-SCITT supports multiple Log and Receipt formats to accommodate different Transparency Service implementations, such as historical Merkle Trees and sparse Merkle Trees.
+SCITT supports multiple Log and Receipt formats to accommodate different Transparency Service implementations, and the proof types associated with different types of Append-only Log.

 Artifact: